Back to Blog

 The plain search bar is surprisingly powerful:

-Mentions: @nasa Tweets that tag or reference that specific account.
+Tweets that tag or talk about the chosen account.

 B. Advanced Search, Take It Up a Notch